Undergraduate Certificate in Practical German

 How to apply

 Undergraduate certificate programs are open to Wayne State students who have completed at least 60 credits and have a GPA of 2.0 or above.
-The program also is available to students who have previously earned a bachelor's at Wayne State or another institution.
+The program is also available to students who have previously earned a bachelor's at Wayne State or another institution.

 Current student